-Make sure that anything that needs to be updated by the user is indicated by an UPDATE comment.
+Make sure that anything that needs to be updated by the user contains UPDATE in the configuration file.
 You can see examples in the excerpts below taken from the star default configuration.
+If the string UPDATE is detected anywhere in the module configuration, an error will inform the user that they need to update a configuration field.